WouterBant/Computer-Vision-Sudoku-Solver/README.md

 * All other code can be found in [/models](models)

   * [/digit_classifier.ipynb](models/digit_classifier.ipynb): contains the code to create and train the DNN to classify digits.
-For this the MNIST dataset was utilized.
+For this, the MNIST dataset was utilized.

-  * [/solve.ipynb](models/solve.ipynb): TODO: will contain code to create a DNN that can solve Sudoku's.
+  * [/solve.ipynb](models/solve.ipynb): TODO: will contain code to create a DNN to solve Sudoku's.

 * All other code can be found in [/src](src):

   * [/camera.py](src/camera.py): Opens the camera and returns the last frame.

-  * [/extract_puzzle.py](src/extract_puzzle.py): find the puzzle, classifies every digit with the DNN, and displays the solution in the birdview from the Sudoku obtained from the image.
+  * [/extract_puzzle.py](src/extract_puzzle.py): find the puzzle, classifies every digit with the DNN, and display the solution in bird view from the Sudoku obtained from the image.

-  * [/generate.py](src/generate.py): generates easy or difficult Sudoku puzzles with a unique solution.
+  * [/generate.py](src/generate.py): generates easy or hard Sudoku puzzles with a unique solution.

-  * [get_data.py](src/get_data.py): saves generated puzzles in JSON format.
+  * [get_data.py](src/get_data.py): saves generated puzzles in CSV format.

   * [gui.py](src/gui.py): makes the GUI where you can solve Sudoku's.

-  * [test.py](src/test.py): contains code that checks the validity and unique solvability of a Sudoku.
+  * [test.py](src/test.py): contains code that checks a Sudoku's validity and unique solvability.

 ## Getting started